MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/finance-setup-vat.md

 ### Sales to EU countries or regions

-GST is not calculated on sales to GST-liable companies in other EU countries/regions.
+VAT isn't calculated on sales to VAT-liable companies in other EU countries/regions.
 You must report the value of these sales to EU countries/regions separately on your GST statement.

 To correctly calculate GST on sales to EU countries/regions, you should: